Quantum random power method for ground state computation: Introduction

 \section{Introduction}

 Quantum computing algorithms are shown as a promising means for various problems in theoretical sciences \cite{o2016scalable,veis2010quantum,mcardle2020quantum,o2019quantum,lewis2024improved}.
 Among those, the computation of ground state and the corresponding energy is of significant importance in physics, chemistry, and material science.
 Despite the importance of the problem, it is not clear whether there exists an efficient algorithm even when using the power of quantum computations (i.e. the QMA-hard result \cite{kitaev2002classical,aharonov2009power,kempe2006complexity,oliveira2005complexity}).
-Nevertheless, many interesting quantum algorithms have been proposed recently, showing different levels of computational power that classical algorithms may not achieve.
+Nevertheless, under additional assumptions, algorithms that exploit quantum resource or are inspired conceptually have been demonstrated for ground-state energy estimation.
 For instance, quantum algorithms for ground-state energy estimation were proposed based on a Krylov subspace method, given access to Hamiltonian simulation or block encoding \cite{kirby2023exact,seki2021quantum,lee2023sampling,motta2020determining}.
+For the same task, the recent work \cite{gharibian2022dequantizing} proposed dequantizing algorithms, assuming that the initial overlap with ground state is sufficiently large.

-Quantum computing algorithms for ground-state preparation have also been developed and studied, but there are still issues to consider: whether the algorithm demands a reasonable circuit depth, and whether it guarantees the convergence to the ground state of a quantum Hamiltonian.
-For instance, filtering-based algorithms by Lin and his colleagues \cite{lin2020near,dong2022ground} employ the idea of quantum signal processing (QSP) \cite{low2017optimal} to prepare a ground state with rigorous guarantee.
-However, these algorithms require a circuit depth sufficiently long to implement filtering techniques for the QSP.
-Another type of algorithm relies on the variational approach with parameterized quantum circuits such as the variational quantum eigensolver (VQE) \cite{peruzzo2014variational,grimsley2019adaptive,mcclean2016theory,larocca2023theory}.
-Although VQEs are more suitable on near-term quantum devices, to the best of our knowledge, no convergence guarantee of VQAs is found, but only empirical evidence.
+Beyond the estimation of ground state energy, quantum algorithms for preparing ground state have been developed based on two popular frameworks: the quantum signal processing (QSP) or quantum singular value transformation (QSVT) \cite{low2017optimal,GSLW19} and the variational quantum eigensolver (VQE) \cite{peruzzo2014variational,grimsley2019adaptive,mcclean2016theory,larocca2023theory}.
+In the former case, state of the art includes polynomial-filtering-based algorithms by Lin and his colleagues \cite{lin2020near,dong2022ground}.
+In the regime of early fault-tolerant quantum computing, those algorithms prepare a ground state with rigorous guarantee and a good initial state asssumed.
+On the other hand, the VQE is more suitable on near-term quantum devices due to its variational structure with a choice of ansatz.
+However, no convergence guarantee is yet rigorously found, except results on the trainability of VQE \cite{larocca2023theory,ragone2024lie}.